NigelDoering/DSC-Capstone-Project/README.md

 * Make sure paths to directories already exist
 * run 'python run.py analysis' in root directory of repo
 * Look in the outdir you specified for an html file of the results
+#### Results
+* Go inside docker container and make sure data has been collected, models have been trained, and analysis has been ran.
+* Set results parameters in config/results-params.json
+   * user_data_path: path to directory of user data (should be same as data-params)
+   * dims (list of str): list of the names of the dimensions that results should be calculated on (E.g. ["moderacy", "misinformation"])
+   * outdir: path to directory to output a notebook of the results
+* Make sure paths to directories already exist
+* run 'python run.py results' in root directory of repo
+* Look in the outdir you specified for an html file of the results